 The National Institute for Health and Clinical Excellence (NICE) is an executive non-departmental public body of the Department of Health in England.
 It recommends which treatments should be provided by the NHS.

-The National Institute for Health Research (NIHR) is a UK government agency which funds research into health and care including the MICs.
+The National Institute for Health and Care Research (NIHR) is a UK government agency which funds research into health and care including the MICs.
 It is funded by DHSC.

 The negative predictive value (NPV) uses the prevalence of a condition to determine the likelihood that following a negative test result, that individual will truly not have that medical condition.
 When the prevalence of a condition is low the NPV increases because there will be more true negatives for every false negative.

 The PICO framework is used by researchers to develop a research question:

 P for Patient, problem or population we intend to study.

 I for Intervention.
 The new index test result we plan to investigate.